Kitware/HPCCloud/test/README.md

 - [React Test Utils](https://facebook.github.io/react/docs/test-utils.html) - For tests involving React components

 ### Redux
 Check if there is already a file for the actions or reducers you're testing in `/test/redux`, add a new file if there isn't one already.
 Action testing can be split up by "simple actions" and "async actions".
 Simple actions just return an object with `type` and optionally some data payload.
 Async actions call some backend component.
+The Redux assertion library we're using relies on Promises and so while you can put more than one `expect()` statement inside a test (which for Jasmine are `it('', ()=>{})` blocks) they may not necessarily be called in order.
+If you need to write multiple assertions place them into separate it() blocks which are guarenteed to run in order.

 #### Template